-Majors must complete a minimum of 10 courses in psychology, seven of which must be in residence, senior capstone and a psychology exit exam.
+Majors must complete a minimum of ten courses in psychology, seven of which must be in residence, a senior capstone, and the psychology exit exam.

 Students can declare the major after completion of PSYC 100 (with a minimum grade of 2.7), PSYC 250 (with a minimum grade of 2.0), and one additional psychology course with a combined 2.3 GPA across their Psychology courses.
 Transfer students are expected to meet the same prerequisites and GPA standards as students in residence.